-3.26 The PRA reminds firms of the PRA's expectations for modelling MA in stress in SS8/1810, in particular the expectations relating to using a different technique to the primary methodology when validating internal models for MA in paragraph 6.8 of SS8/18.

-3.27 The PRA considers that assessing the EVT in stressed scenarios could be a relevant validation technique in relation to paragraph 6.8 of SS8/18.
-Specifically, assessing the EVT in stress entails considering:

-- (i) the stressed economic value of ERMs; - (ii) the stressed value of other assets held by the SPV; - (iii) the stressed Effective Value of restructured ERMs (deriving from the stressed value and mapped CQS of the restructured ERM notes); and - (iv) the relationship between stressed economic and Effective Value.
+- 3.26 The PRA reminds firms of the PRA's expectations for modelling MA in stress in SS8/18 (Solvency II: Internal models modelling of the matching adjustment) , in particular the expectations relating to using a different technique to the primary methodology when validating internal models for MA in paragraph 6.8 of SS8/18. - 3.27 The PRA considers that assessing the EVT in stressed scenarios could be a relevant validation technique in relation to paragraph 6.8 of SS8/18.
+Specifically, assessing the EVT in stress entails considering: - (i) the stressed economic value of ERMs; - (ii) the stressed value of other assets held by the SPV; - (iii) the stressed Effective Value of restructured ERMs (derived from the stressed value and mapped CQS of the restructured ERM notes); and - (iv) the relationship between stressed economic value and Effective Value.

-The PRA considers reassessment of the EVT in stress, in particular the comparison of stressed economic and Effective Value in (iv) above, to be a helpful validation exercise that could contribute to firms meeting the Solvency II validation tests and standards.
-When assessing internal model applications, and firms' continued compliance with the tests and standards for internal model approval, the PRA will ask firms to apply a test based on the EVT in stress, to assist in providing assurance that the amount of MA in stress is not overstated.
+The PRA considers reassessment of the EVT in stress, in particular the comparison of stressed economic value and Effective Value in (iv) above, to be a helpful validation exercise that could contribute to firms meeting the internal model requirements (see Chapter 14 of the Solvency Capital Requirement - Internal Models Part of the PRA Rulebook).
+When assessing internal model applications and firms' continued compliance with the calibration standards and internal model requirements relevant for granting internal model permissions, the PRA will ask firms to apply a test based on the EVT in stress, to assist in providing assurance that the amount of MA in stress is not overstated.
 Firms may wish to consider adding an EVT in stress to their regular suite of validation tools.